 Rhetorical assertions have arisen whereby people state what they wish to be true as being true, without having any evidence at the time.
 Then they strive to find facts to prove that truth afterwards, giving rise to a dual meaning of ‘post-truth’ in the post-truth era.
 One famous example, illustrated above, is President Trump’s recent assertion that President Obama was ‘wiretapping’ his phone.
 President Trump held that he was telling the truth because he believed it certain that evidence will be found, regardless that he had no evidence at the time, and he had heard an assertion to this end.
 When the claim he had heard was proven false, he continued to hold that he knew Obama had wiretapped him, because he was certain other evidence would be found.

 While people might well be inclined to ridicule such a belief out of hand, one can actually find a basis for its meaningfulness in formal logic--a fact that has made post-truth conceptions more successful than many expected.
-This is because one advanced thinker on the semantics of truth is Donald Davidson, who is an absolute anomalous monist (there are only ideas, or mind, or matter, or phenomenological experience, or language, but it cannot be known which).
-Therefore, he deduces, truth is ultimately undefinable, yet through our ability to reason meaningfully, truth can be known.
+This is because one advanced thinker on the semantics of truth is Donald Davidson, who is an absolute anomalous monist (which holds there are only ideas, or mind, or matter, or phenomenological experience, or language, but it cannot be known which; notwithstanding, Davidson has his own twist on that, but it is beyond the scope this topic can cover).
+Davidson deduces that truth is ultimately undefinable, yet through our ability to reason meaningfully, truth can be known.
 However, people do not know that they know the truth until after they have stated it.
 This is a deduction from the observation that such truth can only be determined empirically after the statement is made.
 For example, Davidson states, people can know that the sun will rise tomorrow; however, people do not know that they knew that until after the sun has risen.

 Of course, not everyone agrees with Davidson, but it is nonetheless a formal explanation of how ‘post truth’ has become meaningful.
 However much one might attempt to dismiss the new post-truth doctrines as obviously absurd, it is not so easy, because of the complexities of formal definitions of what truth actually is.

-In the school of formal logic, truth is found by evaluating propositions (the formal representation of equivalent statements) according to a theory of meaning (semantics).
+In the school of formal logic, truth is found by evaluating propositions (the formal representation of equivalent statements) according to a "theory of meaning" (here referred to as semantics).
 Before considering semantics in more detail, a descriptive framework follows that is commensurate with the thinking of Russell, Whitehead, Moore, Wittgenstein, Ramsay, Tarski, Carnap, Ayer, Strawson, Quine, Putnam, Searle, Sartre, Mendelson, Austin, Kripke, Popper, Kuhn, and Davidson.
 All of these thinkers advance rational doctrines based on various premises, with differing degrees of roots in prior writing by Plato, Aristotle, Locke, Hume, Kant, Frege, Leibniz, Boole, and Husserl.
 Here is Aristotle's ‘Square of Opposition’ which has remained the basis of almost all formal logic for ~2,400 years.

 While these thinkers discuss the relative merits of each doctrine, they do not hold their own premises to be dogmas (principles that are incontrovertibly true).
 Instead, they work communally to define how much truth can be understood via reason.
 As such their doctrines are together considered a school.Across the school overall, the following kinds of truth exist, depending on the proposition's type.
-Not all doctrines include all types.
+Note that this summary cannot capture the details of each thinker's views, rather instead referring to them in general; and that not all doctrines include all types.

 - Theology strives to define that which cannot ultimately be proven.